dark-matter-org/dm-start/README.md

 here, but will cover the primitive built-in types, enumerations and complex types in the following sections.

-Also, when you create [Classes](#3-3-3-classes), types are automatically created for them so that they can be referred to when creating 'reference' attributes; more on that later.
+Also, when you create [Classes](#3-3-3-classes), types are automatically created for them so that they can be referred to when creating [reference attributes](#3-3-2-1-reference-attributes); more on that later.

 The `TypeDefinition` is part of dark-matter's meta schema and provides the basic building block of [Attributes](#3-3-2-attributes).